sprat/ubuntu-packer/README.md

 However, there are still some differences that can't be avoided:
 - Vagrant needs to connect to our machines remotely, so an OpenSSH server is installed in the boxes.
-Since the vagrant user's password is publicly disclosed, in order to be secure, the SSH password authentication is disabled.
+Since the `vagrant` user's password is public, in order to be secure, the SSH password authentication is disabled.
+Note that the `vagrant` user's private SSH key is also public but it is replaced by default by Vagrant.
-- The vagrant user has password-less sudo to facilitate Vagrant usage
+- The `vagrant` user has password-less sudo to facilitate vagrant usage
-- We used a VM-optimized kernel (`linux-image-virtual`) to avoid installing many useless drivers and to keep the box size relatively small
 - The VirtualBox Guest additions are installed for best virtualization support.
-  Note that they are installed via apt, so they can be upgraded easily.
-- Automatic updates are disabled because it may cause problems during provisioning.
+- Automatic updates are disabled because it may cause usability problems.
 If you want to enable back the automatic updates, please delete the file `/etc/apt/apt.conf.d/99no-periodic-updates` in the VM.
-- A LVM filesystem is used instead of the legacy one so that the VM hard disks can be easily resized.
-- Since the desktop live CD installation can't be easily automated, we start from a server CD image to create the desktop boxes.
-Note that it does not mean we install the "server" packages, but you may still find some packages that shouldn't be present on a typical desktop install, e.g. `tasksel`.